-The cost model studies both a "low" and "high" cost to aid in the decision making process.
+Our cost model studies both a "low" and "high" cost to aid in the decision making process.
 The total hard + soft construction cost for each is as follows:

-- Cost Estimate Builder 1 includes a 285K gsf building (low end of building size range), surface parking, and leased photovoltaics, which totals approx. \$153,241,388; - Cost Estimate Builder 2 includes a 310K gsf building (high end of building size range), underground parking garage, and purchased photovoltaics, which totals approx. \$176,585,149.
+- Cost Estimate Builder 1 includes a 285K gsf building, surface parking, and leased photovoltaics, which totals approx. \$153,241,388; - Cost Estimate Builder 2 includes a 310K gsf building, underground parking garage, and purchased photovoltaics, which totals approx. \$176,585,149.

-This does not by any means indicate that the design team views the project to be over budget, instead it highlights a number of areas where ACPS and the design team are to work collaboratively to clarify ACPS' original assumptions and reduce the number of unknowns in each cost factor, moving the overall Cost Model's confidence rating from "LOW" to "HIGH."
+This does not by any means indicate that we view the project to be over budget, instead it highlights a number of areas where the collective A/E Team and ACPS are to work collaboratively to clarify ACPS' original assumptions and reduce the number of unknowns in each cost factor, moving the overall Cost Model's confidence rating from "LOW" to "HIGH."